Timinator2000/Algorithm_X/09 - problem-space reduction/04 - sudoku data structure.md

 A few pages ago, I intentionally drew the original sudoku grid as 81 disconnected cells to create the perception of each cell being a standalone entity, or object.
 Since each cell is a standalone object, I can put a pointer to that cell into each group to which it belongs.
 I will demonstrate how to do this with Sudoku, and later I will give an overview of how this same general structure can be used on several other puzzles.

-Conceptually, I will create two classes, one for a `SudokuCell` and another for a `SudokuGroup`.
+Conceptually, I create two classes, one for a `SudokuCell` and another for a `SudokuGroup`.
 The `SudokuGroup` will have an attribute that is a list of pointers to the 9 `SudokuCell`s that are part of that group.

 ((( First Graphic )))